 I think some of the black and white mentality and ways of thinking is detrimental to those who are trying to improve their health, or simply so desperate that they will seek any solution as a relief to their problem.

-I think that when I open up my private practice in 2019, I will be a better practitioner having an extensive knowledge of the principles of Intuitive Eating, and I know I will incorporate them often where appropriate, but I know it will not be the focus of my work.
+I think that when I open up my private practice in 2019, I will be a better practitioner having extensive knowledge of the principles of Intuitive Eating, and I know I will incorporate them often where appropriate, but I know it will not be the focus of my work.

 But What About Weight Loss?

-Funny thing about Intuitive Eating, it’s super easy to preach and then practice when you’re in your mid-twenties, have been a size four or smaller your entire life, are typically white, middle-class, well-educated and of course – without children.
+The funny thing about Intuitive Eating, it’s super easy to preach and then practice when you’re in your mid-twenties, have been a size four or smaller your entire life, are typically white, middle-class, well-educated and of course – without children.

 Because that was me two years ago (except my son was 2 then).
 I was spoiled that my body went back to normal after having a baby, and it was easy for me to preach the Intuitive Eating message, because hey – it was working for me.